symfonycorp/connect/README.md

 ## Installation

-To install the DSK, run the command below and you will get the latest version:
+To install the SDK, run the command below and you will get the latest version:

     composer require sensiolabs/connect